 - CBT for Children

-- Behaviour Therapy for Tics (Tourette Syndrome & Tic Disorders)
+- Behaviour Therapy for Tics CBiTS (Tourette Syndrome & Tic Disorders)

 My experience of working with all ages groups has given me a deep understanding of the intricacies of various psychological issues faced on a daily basis.
 I possess a natural empathy and warmth, changing confusion into clarity, helping to find the happier you.

-Working creatively with children through play and art enables me to see and reach behind emotions and behaviours with empathy and sensitivity.
-By understanding some of what you are experiencing, I can offer psychological and emotional support and a SAFE space to talk.
+There is an option to work creatively with art to reach behind emotions and behaviours with empathy and compassion.
+I offer psychological and emotional support and a SAFE space to talk.

 My work revolves around being friendly yet ethically boundaried and professional.
-I am experienced in psychologically and emotionally supporting you to address emotional issues from the past in the present.
-The journey through counselling provides an opportunity for you to find acceptance and to free yourself to move towards a brighter, more confident future.
+I am experienced in psychologically and emotionally supporting you to address emotional issues from the past.
+The therapeutic journey provides an opportunity to find acceptance and freedom to move towards a brighter, more confident future.

 “Counselling carefully takes care of my feelings.
-I feel safe and free to share and I know that I can trust counselling.” - Testimonial: Young Girl
+I feel safe and free to share and I know that I can trust counselling.” - Testimonial

 Areas of counselling I deal with